MrBrown6210/Ha-kin-API/README.md

 ## Description

 API Service for Ha Kin project created for fun to PoC Prisma with NestJS.
-It's not serious like Ha Kin front-end :3

 ## Installation